youngrichu/quicksnip/CONTRIBUTING.md

     - Specify the language after the first set of backticks for syntax highlighting.

 6. **Test your snippet:**
-   - Ensure your code runs as expected.
+   - Ensure your code runs as expected. \
+        To test that your snippets are formatted correctly use the `snippets:check` script:
+        ```
+        $ npm run snippets:check
+        ```
+        It will return nothing if they are well formatted, otherwise it will tell you what the error is.

+        ---
+        To preview the snippets, you need to consolidate them, use the `snippets:consolidate` script:
+        ```
+        $ npm run snippets:consolidate
+        ```
+        It will update the snippets in the `/public` folder, making them available to the frontend.

 Expected file structure: